MomenJabr/Metabolic-Syndrome-Prediction/README.md

 # Metabolic-Syndrome-Prediction

 ## Overview
 This project builds and evaluates multiple machine learning and deep learning models to predict metabolic syndrome using health-related features derived from NHANES data.

-The main goal of the project is not only to achieve good overall accuracy, but also to pay special attention to **recall for the positive class (MetSyn)**.
+The main goal of this project is not only to achieve good overall accuracy, but also to pay special attention to **recall for the positive class (MetSyn)**.
 In medical screening tasks, missing a true positive case can be more harmful than producing a false alarm.
 For that reason, recall was treated as an important evaluation metric throughout the project.

 ---